 Joy breeds more joy, so why wouldn’t we want to be with another joyful person?

 I love women.
-I love a very specific woman, who I intend to marry in a few months, but in gener,al I do still love women.
+I loved a very specific woman, who I intended to marry, but in general, I do still love women.
 I think the desire response is much deeper in the animal brain than we give it credit for.
 I don’t have a wandering eye, but I do appreciate a healthy body.
 And the healthier I become, the more I am even fascinated by my own body.

 We are animals.
 We are programmed to look.
 In the beginning, we were looking for our mama, for milk.
 Then we progressed to looking for a mate.
 As humans, after we’ve had our offspring, we are looking more for pleasure.
-Granted there are plenty of men and women who are still looking for opportunity, but that’s a different urge all together.
+Granted there are plenty of men and women who are still looking for opportunities, but that’s a different urge altogether.

 What is it about beauty that fascinates us all so?
 On the running trail, I’d guess most women are also admiring the women more than the men.
 So we’re voyeurs.
 We like to look.
 People watching is a thing that both sexes enjoy.
 And again, I’m curious, what are we watching exactly?